-Purpose of a Child Protection Policy To inform staff, parents, volunteers and governors about the school's responsibilities for safeguarding children.
+Purpose of a Child Protection Policy the school's responsibilities for safeguarding children.
 To enable everyone to have a clear understanding of how these responsibilities should be carried out.
 Hertfordshire Safeguarding Children Partnership Procedures The school follows the procedures established by the Hertfordshire Safeguarding Children Partnership (HSCP); a guide to procedure and practice for all agencies in Hertfordshire working with children and their families. https://hertsscb.proceduresonline.com/index.htm School Staff & Volunteers All school and college staff have a responsibility to provide a safe environment in which children can learn.
-School staff and volunteers are particularly well placed to observe outward signs of abuse, changes in behaviour and failure to develop because they have daily contact with children.
-All school staff will receive appropriate safeguarding children training (which is updated regularly -